In the comments left on kitchen organizing posts, one of the most frequent problems people share is dealing with counter clutter.

 My biggest kitchen organization problem is I never seem to have enough counter space and where to put all the stuff I use everyday.
 Help. ~Kathy

-I think this is common issue for a lot of people and not one that can be eliminated as much as handled.
+I think this is a common issue for many people and not one that can be eliminated as much as handled.
 What I mean is that the kitchen is naturally the hub of most homes, and there will always be things that need to be set on the counter for one reason or another.
 The key is to minimize that clutter and have a plan for what you do with it at the end of the day.

 Here are a few methods we use to deal with counter clutter: